(2014.01.27: major update, some new info added)

 Snowflakes with clearly visible thin film interference effect (nicely described in Wikipedia):

-Recently i added desktop wallpapers section with snowflake photos.
+Recently i added page desktop wallpapers with snowflake photos:

 All my snowflake pictures in album Snowflakes and snow crystals on Flickr.
-All photos are free for non-commercial use (Creative Commons Attribution-NonCommercial license), have full resolution and saved as Jpeg's at maximum quality settings.
-For commercial use, please contact me via e-mail.
+All of them are free for non-commercial purposes (Creative Commons Attribution-NonCommercial license), have full resolution, saved as Jpeg's at maximum quality settings and do not contain any logos nor watermarks.
+For commercial use, please contact me by E-mail.

 If you are interested in snowflake photography, i recommend to view also: